Spatial discretization

 Cartesian AMR

-In patch-based AMR the domain is subdivided into a collection of hierarchically nested grid levels, see Fig. 2.
+In patch-based AMR the domain is subdivided into a collection of hierarchically nested grid levels, see Fig. 2, where each grid level consist of a set of rectangular grid blocks.

 With AMR, such levels can be hierarchically nested; finer grid levels exist on top of coarser ones.